tailcallhq/tailcallhq.github.io/docs/directives/graphql.md

 ### headers

-The `headers` parameter allows customizing the headers of the GraphQL request made by the `@graphQL` operator.
+The `headers` parameter allows customizing the headers of the GraphQL request made by the `@graphQL` directive.
 Specifying a key-value map of header names and their values achieves this.

 For instance: